/open · transparent metrics

 Launched

-We believe in using boring technology where it counts, and interesting technology where it earns its keep.
-Here is what runs under the hood.
+Interesting tech where it earns its keep.
+Here's what runs under the hood.

 FastAPI (Python)